Oct. 16 – Nov. 6, 2021

 A Christmas Carol: $20

-Prices do not include phone and web service fees.
-There are no service fees if tickets are purchased at the Box Office.
+Prices listed do not include the $3 service fee that applies to each purchased ticket.
 All patrons over the age of two must purchase a ticket.

 Most Affordable Option: Subscribing to the whole season saves you up to 15% on tickets for the year!

 Guaranteed Seats: LTA puts on fantastic, sold-out shows each year.
 As a subscriber, you are ensured a seat to every main stage performance.
-However, if you purchase the 6-show series subscription, The Producers will not be included.
 A Christmas Carol is also not included in any subscription package but can be purchased separately.

 Reserved Seats: With season tickets you will not have to wait in line to pick up tickets since your seats will already be reserved and the tickets mailed to you.